Scionax/RPG-Universe/Enchantments/Turret.md

 ## Turret

+An enchanted turret is a siege weapon that fires large bolts or projectiles.
+Larger, more stationary variants tend to provide a larger opportunity for damage.
+Smaller versions tend to be more mobile, but at the cost of lower damage output.

  **Name**            | **Description**                                                                             | **Tier**
 ---------------------|---------------------------------------------------------------------------------------------|:--------:
  Cantrips            | Can create cosmetic auras, energy trails, glyphs, etches, and other cantrip effects.        | 2